John 16:1-33: The Work of the Holy Spirit

 Verse 29-30: "His disciples said, "Ah, now you are speaking plainly and not using figurative speech!
 30Now we know that you know all things and do not need anyone to question you; this is why we believe that you came from God."

 Jesus statement, "you believe at last" could have actually been in the form of a question.
-Their faith will be tested tremendously in the next few days.
+This was not to say He was doubting their faith, but that He knew their faith would be tested tremendously in the next few days.

 Is it not a miracle that Jesus could actually accomplish His mission on earth surrounded by those who seem to know so little?
 Yet, even more amazing, was the dramatic change that came over these disciples afterwards, especially on the Day of Pentecost.

-These few men, who seemed to know so little, through the work of the Holy Spirit, took the message of the cross to the entire world.
-This can only point to the transforming power of the Holy Spirit.
+These few men, who seemed to know so little, now empowered by the Holy Spirit, took the message of the cross to the entire world.
+This can only point to the transforming power of the Holy Spirit, the same power that is available to us today.

 This concludes our study of, "The Work of the Holy Spirit."